 Do you suspect you might have anaemia?
 Or have you been recently diagnosed?
 You might notice some strange things happening in your mouth and wonder how anaemia impacts your oral health.
 Anaemia can vary in severity and symptoms, so keep reading to learn what it might mean for your teeth and gums.

 How Anaemia Affects Oral Tissue

-Anemia occurs when your body doesn't create a sufficient amount of red blood cells.
-Because these cells carry oxygen throughout your bloodstream, not enough of them keeps the body from getting the oxygen it needs.
-This can lead to a variety of symptoms, including lack of color of the gums, soreness in the tongue and other problems affecting your oral health just as much as your energy level.
+Anaemia occurs when your body does not create a sufficient amount of red blood cells.
+Because these cells carry oxygen throughout your bloodstream, anaemia can keep the body from getting the oxygen it needs.
+This can lead to various symptoms, including fatigue, weakness, shortness of breath, and cold hands and feet.

-If you have persistent anemia, let your dentist know.
-He or she may prescribe special antimicrobial rinses to help prevent gum disease, or antibiotic drugs to reduce your risk of related infection.
-If you have undergone dental work or oral surgery, you might need treatment to prevent excessive bleeding as well.
-This can mean altering the types of treatments and tools your dentist uses during treatment.
-Patients with severe anemia might even require oxygen during treatment to compensate for anemia's hindrance on the amount of oxygen in your bloodstream.
+If you have been diagnosed with chronic anaemia, it might impact your dental treatment.
+Your dentist might recommend an antimicrobial rinse to help prevent gum disease or an antibiotic drug from reducing your risk of infection.
+If you undergo dental work or oral surgery, your dentist might need to adjust treatment to prevent excessive bleeding, such as altering the types of tools used.
+Patients with severe anaemia might even require oxygen during treatment to compensate for the lack of oxygen in the bloodstream.

 Overall treatment for your anaemia depends on the type of anaemia you have.
 Some types of anaemia result from genetics or chronic diseases and will require a team of medical professionals to assess your needs and relieve your symptoms.
 More likely, your anaemia is caused by a lack of vitamins or minerals: